Sunset boat cruise on Lake Malawi

 Talking to a couple of tour guides and handicraft makers in the area, there is a general feeling of despair due to the slow down of business which has been attributed to Covid-19 travel restrictions.
 Most lodging facilities in the cape cater primarily to international visitors although you will find some Malawians doing day trips.
-I saw at least one lodge that had been closed and know of another that has been struggling financially due to low patronage.
+There was at least one lodge that had been closed and I know of another that has been struggling financially due to low patronage.

 Last year, the Cape Maclear Community planned to hold a CapeFest, an event showcasing artists whose proceeds would help build back the tourism community devasted by the impact of Covid-19.
 The two-day CapeFest2021 Intimate Jazz and Arts Festival will be held from 26 March 2021.

 Cape Maclear, probably Malawi’s most intimate tourist village, needs your custom!